← Back to blog

-Here are some methods/resources you can use to get better at UI/visual design.
+Here are some methods you can use to get better at user interface design.

 Take a look at Daily UI.
 They send you a prompt every week day by email, and each prompt is some part of an interface you can design, such as a checkout form.